 Remote and Online Classes

-The divisions of Academic Affairs and Information Technology have collaborated during the last several months to provide remote access solutions for those classes that need specialized software technology in order to enhance access and support for fall semester instruction.
+The divisions of Academic Affairs and Information Technology collaborated to provide remote access solutions for those classes that need specialized software technology in order to enhance access and support for fall semester instruction.
+Find out more about these technology resources here.

 Use this link to search the list of all fall 2020 course offerings.
 Faculty and students should continue to access their schedules for the most up-to-date section information.